Denton Divorce Attorney

 The nasty, drawn-out divorce dramas might get the media coverage, but not all divorces are like that.
 In some cases, spouses have simply concluded they cannot remain married.
 There are no disagreements over who gets what or where any minor children will live.

-A divorce is contested when the served spouse files an answer in disagreement or refused to sign the final divorce decree.
+A divorce is contested when the served spouse files an answer in disagreement or refuses to sign the final divorce decree.
 Contested divorces must be settled in court before a judge.
 These divorces are by their nature more complex.
 Spouses can dispute any element of their divorce from child custody to alimony to dividing business interests.

 A divorce decree is more than ending a marriage.
 The details can have long-range impacts.
 Understanding your rights and options is critical.
+With us, you gain clarity on potential outcomes and how each decision may affect your future.

-Divorce Residency Requirements
+Divorce Residency Requirements in Denton

 States generally require a certain residency standard to be met to file for divorce.
 Residency discourages people from moving to a state for the sole purpose of divorcing.
 Texas is no different.